 Natural nail care tips

-- Let your kids join in on the fun!
-Hello Charlie stocks Kid Licks, the world's first edible nail polish, which is completely safe for little nails and little bellies.
-There's also Snails safe nail polish, which is nontoxic and washes off with soap and water.
-Lastly, get some nail stickers for instant 3D nail art!
+• Let your kids join in on the fun!
+Hello Charlie stocks non toxic, safe nail polish for kids.
+You can also get some nail stickers for instant 3D nail art!